candy-lang/candy/README.md

   Dots indicate local modules from the same package.
 The number of dots indicates how much to go up in the hierarchy before traversing down.
   A nice side-effect of the dot syntax is that paths are automatically canonical, `../foo/../bar` is not possible.
 * **Enforce conventions.**
-  All modules (including packages and types) are uppercased.
+  Packages and modules (including types) are uppercased.
   Builtin types like `Bool` or `UInt8` are no exception.
-  Uppercasing packages is also nice because projects have proper names: Want to depend on `Google Maps` or `Rust FFI`?
+  Uppercasing packages and organizations is also nice because they have proper names: Want to depend on `Google Maps` or `Rust FFI`?
 The capitalization matches the actual project name.
   For ease-of-use, package names are case-insensitive and autoformatted to the canonical capitalization.
 * **Keywords.**
-  You can define your own keywords (well, keyword modifiers), which are similar to macros in other languages.
+  You can define your own keywords, which are similar to macros in other languages.
   There's a `keyword` keyword to do that:
   ```rust
   keyword let foobar = ... // A code transformer